 Here you can generate a random 12-24 word mnemonic seed for your secure bitcoin wallet, but do it offline!

-Another much (much!) less secure way of generating a brain wallet is for you to choose a passphrase (a string of characters) which is then run through the SHA-256 algorithm to generate a number in a deterministic way which is then used as the bitcoin private key.
+Another much (much!) less secure way of generating a brain wallet is for you to choose a passphrase (a string of characters) which is then run through the SHA-256 algorithm to generate a number in a deterministic way which is then used as a bitcoin private key.
 This way of producing a brain wallet is by definition not a random process and thus it is much easier for a hacker to crack.
 You should never use this method for producing a brain wallet because humans are terrible at coming up with good passphrases.
 Look at this slide share by Ryan Castellucci to understand why brain wallets generated by non-random passphrases are a terrible idea.

 Here you can listen to an intriguing short, near future, science fiction story about a boy who saves his family’s wealth using a brain wallet that he learnt to remember in the form of a song.